2005–06 Gillingham F.C. season: August-December

 In Jepson's first match in charge, Shields scored his first goal for the team to secure a 1-0 victory over Hartlepool United on 19 November; Byfield made his return to the team in the same game, having been absent for nearly two months due to a knee injury.
 A week later, Gillingham suffered their heaviest defeat of the season so far, losing 5-0 away to Colchester United.
-It would prove to be the final appearance in the Gillingham goal for Bullock, who had made his delayed debut in October but was replaced by Jason Brown after the severe defeat and would be released from his contract in January 2006.
+It proved to be the final appearance in the Gillingham goal for Bullock, who had made his delayed debut in October but was replaced by Jason Brown after the severe defeat and was released from his contract in January 2006.
 Gillingham began December by beating Doncaster Rovers 1-0, and four days later secured a fourth consecutive home league victory when they beat Port Vale 3-0 with one goal from Harris and two from Matt Jarvis.
-The game marked Andy Hessenthaler's final appearance for Gillingham; he would be transferred to Barnet the following month.
+The game marked Andy Hessenthaler's final appearance for Gillingham; he was transferred to Barnet the following month.
 Hessenthaler had been with the club since 1996, making over 350 appearances and serving as player-manager for much of the club's time in the second tier of English football.
 Harris scored again a week later to give Gillingham the lead away to AFC Bournemouth but the home team scored two goals, the second in the final minute, to win the match.
 On 26 December, Gillingham drew 1-1 with Bristol City, and five days later they beat Milton Keynes Dons 3-0 at Priestfield.
 The result meant that Gillingham were in 17th place out of 24 teams in the League One league table at the end of 2005, having won four out of seven league games since Jepson took over, as many victories as had been achieved in 17 league games during Cooper's time in charge.